Cohomology with causally restricted supports

-Let $\Omega^p_X(M)$, with $X=+,-,sc,pc,fc$ or $tc$, denote the linear space of differential $p$-forms with, respectively, retarded, advanced, spacelike compact, past compact, future compact or timelike compact supports.
+Let $\Omega^p_X(M)$, with $X=+,-,\SC,\pc,\fc$ or $\tc$, denote the linear space of differential $p$-forms with, respectively, retarded, advanced, spacelike compact, past compact, future compact or timelike compact supports.
 For brevity, we refer to these spaces as space of forms with \emph{causally restricted supports}.

-Of course, since differential operators preserve supports, it also restricts to $\square\colon \Omega_0^p(M) \to \Omega_0^p(M)$.
+Of course, since differential operators preserve supports, $\square$ also restricts to $\square\colon \Omega_c^p(M) \to \Omega_c^p(M)$.
 By the same reasoning, the spaces of forms with causally restricted supports are also preserved by both $\d$ and $\square$.
-We define de~Rham cohomology with causally restricted supports in the obvious way and denote it by $H^p_X(M)$, with $X=+,-,sc,pc,fc$ or $tc$.
+We define de~Rham cohomology with causally restricted supports in the obvious way and denote it by $H^p_X(M)$, with $X=+,-,\SC,\pc,\fc$ or $\tc$.
 Let $\Omega^p_\square(M)$ and $\Omega^p_{\square,X}(M)$ denote the kernel of the wave operator $\square$, also known as its \emph{solution space}, in the spaces of forms with corresponding supports.
 Finally, by the cochain map property, the de~Rham differential restricts to the kernel of the wave operator, hence defining the de~Rham cohomology groups $H^p_\square (M)$ and $H^p_{\square,X}(M)$ of solutions.